dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 combined before being written to channel D.

-The Blitter's FUNCGEN works on channels in the same way as the Amiga except mask data are "exploded" i.e. each bit is repeated BPP times.
+The Blitter's FUNCGEN works on channels in the same way as the Amiga except mask data are "exploded" i.e. each bit is repeated BPP times, left-justified.

 The function generator is described in detail in the [Amiga Reference Manual](https://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node011C.html).
 The [Venn Diagram](https://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node011E.html) description is helpful.